 Kelly's top priority is to get America's fiscal house in order.
 She has stood on principle to vote against bloated budget bills that have included money for programs we don't need and can't afford.
 She is a staunch advocate for common sense budget reforms, including a permanent ban on earmarks, a Balanced Budget Amendment, and strict spending caps.

-In her capacity as Ranking Member of the Armed Services Subcommittee on Readiness, Kelly is well-positioned to highlight the national security value of the Portsmouth Naval Shipyard and the Pease Air National Guard Base.
+In her capacity as Chair of the Armed Services Subcommittee on Readiness, Kelly is well-positioned to highlight the national security value of the Portsmouth Naval Shipyard and the Pease Air National Guard Base.
 The panel's oversight responsibilities include military readiness, military construction, base realignment and closure, and industrial operations - including shipyards.